cultuurnet/culturefeed/README.md

 ## Culturefeed-kickstart

-When you start with a clean Drupal install of just for setting up a quick demo site we created a __[Drupal install profile](https://drupal.org/developing/distributions)__ ("Installation profiles provide specific site features and functions for a specific purpose or type of site distributions").
+When you start with a clean Drupal install or just for setting up a quick demo site we created a __[Drupal install profile](https://drupal.org/developing/distributions)__ ("Installation profiles provide specific site features and functions for a specific purpose or type of site distributions").
 This included also a shell script (Build.sh) which downloads:

 - drupal core (at the moment 7.32)
 - drupal contribs (bootstrap 3.0)